 Generally, the cooler regions closer to the coast are better suited to Pinot Noir and Chardonnay, while further inland – where the climate is much hotter – some of California’s most-famous Cabernet Sauvignon wines are grown.
 Zinfandel produces some outstanding examples throughout this important region.

 To sum up the complex climatology, topography and geology of such a large area is impossible without losing the subtleties that make one wine different from the next and that ultimately make wine such an interesting topic.
-For specific information on each of California's wine regions and AVAs, please use the links below.
+For specific information on each of California's wine regions and AVAs, please use the links to the left.